Read our frequently asked questions about Advanced Teacher Status.

 10. What happens if I have been unsuccessful?

-If you do not meet the eligibility criteria, we will notify you by email.
-If you meet the eligibility criteria, but we have insufficient places, then we will notify you by this date and add your name to our waiting list for next cohort.
+If your application is unsuccessful, we will notify you by email.
+If you meet the eligibility criteria, but we have insufficient places, then we will notify you and add your name to our waiting list for next cohort.

 All of the information and documentation needed to start ATS is contained in your e-portfolio.
 In order to access your e-portfolio, we must have received the initial payment of £150 or payment in full (visit the Apply for ATS page for more information about ATS fees).

 13. How long will I have to complete my portfolio?